 OUTINGS AND TRAVEL

-In addition to our four meetings that include a program, we organize more casual gatherings to pursue other interests when time and weather permit.
+In addition to our four meetings that include a program, we organize more casual gatherings for fun, and community service projects.

-We have taken a road trip to gather for lunch at a Woodford establishment.
-And then visited the memorial plaque erected by the Rhoda Hinsdale Chapter in honor of the Battle of the Pecatonica at “Bloody Lake” in the nearby Lafayette County Park.
-We then visited the grave site marked by this chapter, and the Sons of the American Revolution, of Robert Bailey, in Shook’s Prairie Cemetery.
+- Visited the memorial plaque erected by the Rhoda Hinsdale Chapter in honor of the Battle of the Pecatonica at “Bloody Lake” in the nearby Lafayette County Park, and the grave site marked by this chapter, and the Sons of the American Revolution, of Robert Bailey, in Shook’s Prairie Cemetery.

-We went to the New Glarus Fall Festival enjoyed the historic information and stopped at Culvers for a treat.
+- Attended New Glarus Fall Festival and stopped at Culvers for a treat.

 Wisconsin DAR State Outings